-Corsair arguably put RGB keyboards on the map, and now its most premium option yet, the K95 RGB Platinum, takes things to an inevitable extreme with an integrated light bar.
-Beyond providing 16.8 million color options all over the keyboard, Corsair’s flagship peripheral also comes equipped with Cherry’s proven Speed switches, 8MB of memory to store profiles and a military-grade aluminum frame.
+Now that we think about it, Corsair could just be responsible for bringing RGB keyboards into the mainstream, and now its best keyboard to date, the K95 Platinum, elevates gaming keyboards to a new level with an integrated light bar.
+The Corsair K95 Platinum also provides 16.8 million color options, covering basically the entire keyboard, and it also comes equipped with Cherry Speed switches, 8MB of memory to store profiles and a military-grade aluminum frame.

 At its core, the K95 RGB Platinum shares relatively the same shape, design and aluminum build as its predecessor, but there are key differences.

-The most apparent change is the fact that the Platinum is much narrower, thanks to cutting the number of macro keys from 18 to a mere six.
-Some might not like the reduction, but let’s be real, you’ll actually be able to reach all the macro keys when you just have a single column of them.
+The most obvious change here is the fact that the Corsair K95 RGB Platinum is much narrower, thanks to the number of macro keys being reduced to just six.
+Some might not like this lesser amount of macro keys, but be honest – you’ll actually be able to reach them this time around.

 However, this keyboard still kills it when it comes to shortcut buttons.
 You have a volume wheel, media controls, lighting toggles and gaming modes all within easy reach.
 Despite the cheaper, $179 (£159, AU$279) Logitech G910 Orion Spectrum, we prefer the simpler setup of Corsair’s flagship.